Louis Wigfall: Confederate States Senator

 At the beginning of the war Wigfall was a close friend of Confederate President Jefferson Davis.
 Like political alliances throughout his career, he would first support then split with Davis as the war progressed.
 Davis supported an increasingly strong national government, while Wigfall, forever an advocate of states rights, moved to block the creation of the Confederate Supreme Court, fearing Davis' appointments would rule against the states.
 Wigfall also challenged Davis, a West Point graduate and former United States Secretary of War, on many of his military-related policies, citing his own military experience in the Seminole Wars.
 Wigfall was a close friend of Confederate General Joseph E. Johnston and frequently proposed legislation on the general's behalf.
 He was also an early proponent of making Robert E. Lee commander of all Confederate armies.

 Later life

 At the conclusion of hostilities, Wigfall escaped back to Texas in the company of Texas troops with a forged parole, then went to London in 1866 as an exile, where he intrigued to foment trouble between Britain and the United States.
 He bought a mine in Clear Creek, Colorado, returning to the United States in 1870.
 He lived for a while in Baltimore, Maryland, and was in Galveston, Texas, in January, 1874.
-He died a month later of "apoplexy" and is buried there in the Episcopal cemetery.
+He died a month later of "apoplexy" and is buried there in the Trinity Episcopal cemetery in Galveston.